 Whether you need care for your child due to work, study or other commitments, or you wish to give your child an opportunity to socialise with other kids and learn new things, childcare is an invaluable service for families.
-With anything from occasional or casual care services to long day care, there are great childcare options available to you in Brisbane.
-We take a look at these options and how they work, to help you make the best choice for your child.
+With anything from occasional or casual care services to long day care, great childcare options are available to you in Brisbane.
+We look at these options and how they work, to help you make the best choice for your child.

 Babysitters are great if you need casual care for your child for a short period of time, such as going for a night out.
 Babysitters tend to charge an hourly rate.
 In Brisbane, this is usually around $15-20/hour.
 Most babysitters expect to be paid in cash at the end of each babysitting job.

 Some people use local teenagers that they know as babysitters, while others find them through ads such as Gumtree ads or some of the many babysitter and nanny finding sites.
 When finding a babysitter, you may wish to consider their age and experience, whether they have a Blue Card, whether they have any qualifications in Childhood Education or Children’s Services, and whether they have First Aid and CPR certificates.
 You may also want to read How to Interview a Babysitter to find other questions you may wish to consider.

 Nannies care for your child or children in your own home, working whatever hours you both agree on.
 One of the easiest ways to find a nanny is through a professional agency, which often also do full background checks and check each nanny’s qualifications and references, as well as helping to match the right nanny with the right family.